ownport/kvlite/docs/api.md

     use ``None`` to store messages in plain text (suitable for strings, integers, etc)
 ```
+Please note that there's no way to store which serializer was used for collection.
+The collision is possible when during putting data to collection was used one serializer but during getting data was used another one.

 For using JSON as serialization
 ```python
 >>> collection = open('sqlite://test.kvlite:test', serializer=json)
 >>>
 ```

+To create custom serializer you need to create new class with static methods: `dumps(v)` and `loads(v)`